Tom Ribbecke: A Modern Master Luthier

 This custom Monterey 17 was the first guitar ever built by Ribbecke to feature matching double sound holes on the upper and lower bout.
 This guitar also holds a special place in the history of master archtop builders, as the flamed Fiddleback Maple used for the neck came directly from the shop of the legendary guitar builder Jimmy D’Aquisto.
 Despite the countless hours devoted to creating the Monterey 17, the guitar itself is not gaudy or ostentatious in any way.
 All the details of this guitar are expertly refined and elegantly understated, allowing the wood and build quality of the instrument to speak for itself.

 This Ribbecke Monterey 17 was built in 2002 for a collector who ordered the instrument as a showpiece for his collection.
 The original owner doesn’t play guitar, so this Monterey 17 is totally unplayed, in original mint condition… more like a “new old stock” instrument rather than used.
 This guitar was properly stored in its case, unplayed, nearly untouched, for 15 years until it arrived here in our shop.
-It even still has the original strings on it, put on by Tom Ribbecke himself!

 - Model: Monterey 17